Accessibility Plan 2026-2028

 INTRODUCTION

 As a centre for excellence serving the total well-being of workers in Canada, the Canadian Centre for Occupational Health and Safety (CCOHS) is committed to accessibility in all facets of our reach as a service provider and employer.
-More than 6.2 million of the people we serve are living with a disability and facing barriers in access to programs, services, facilities, and employment.
-In our commitment to fulfilling our mandate for all Canadians, and our alignment with the overarching vision of the Accessible Canada Act, we are proud to present our first Accessibility Plan (the Plan).
+Our Accessibility Plan is prepared to meet our legislative requirements under the Accessible Canada Act, however, more importantly, it enables our commitment to ensuring that our programs, services and employment practices put accessibility at the forefront of our thinking.

 Over the next three years, we will take meaningful actions to gain momentum and fulfill the commitments of this Plan, invite feedback and consultation on our progress, and report on how far we’ve come.